 Expected Return Additional TipsWhen we are discussing the expected return, we cannot miss mentioning payback percentage.
 Simply put, this is the money you should expect receiving from playing video poker, or any other casino game for that matter, for an extended period of time.
 For instance, if you see a game that has a payback percentage of 92%, then this would mean that players will enjoy a return of 92% in the long run and the casino will keep the remaining 8%.
 This being said, you should be reasonable and realize that there is no way to win $92 on every $100 you stake.
 However, if you play with the perfect strategy for a long period of time, you should enjoy this payback.

-If you take a look at strategy cards, you will come across the expected return for the different possible moves when you have drawn the hand from the aforementioned example.
+If you take a look at strategy chart, you will come across the expected return for the different possible moves when you have drawn the hand from the aforementioned example.
 Naturally, when using a strategy, you should make the decision which offers the highest possible expected return.

 Video Poker Calculators